Reviewed By Andreas Zabczyk

 Gemstones from Myanmar

+Burmese gemstones, hailing from the country also known as Myanmar, have earned a well-deserved reputation for being among the world's finest and highest-quality gemstones.
 With regard to Burmese gemstones, the first thing that springs to mind is high quality rubies and sapphires from Mogok in the Mandalay region.
 In fact, this area has been called "The Valley of Rubies" due to its glittering treasures of exceptional purity and hue, such as the famed "pigeon's blood" deep bluish-red rubies.
 Such prized rubies have been mined since the sixth century.
 In the late 1500s, the King of Burma appropriated the area and took control of its mineral wealth.
-For a short time, the area was freely mined, and then became a British colony, before gaining independence in 1948.
-From 1962 to 2011, the country was ruled by a military junta.

 90% of the world's rubies come from Myanmar.
 The best known Burmese rubies include an 8-carat ruby that was fashioned into a ring by Van Cleef & Arpels and given as a Christmas gift to Elizabeth Taylor by Richard Burton in 1968, who told her that he had waited for the most perfect ruby in the world.
 The ring achieved $4.22 million at Christie's in 2011.
 Elizabeth Taylor was also given a Cartier Burmese ruby and diamond suite by her third husband, Mike Todd, which is worth over $5 million.
-Another remarkable ruby is the Carmen Lucia Ruby.
-It weighs 23.1 carats and is one of the largest faceted rubies in the world.
+Another remarkable ruby is the Estrela de Fura.
+It weighs 55.22 carats and is the largest faceted ruby in the world.